meera/apilogicserver-react-admin-genned/README.md

 This positions react-admin with strategic advantages over competitive frameworks:

-* **Backend automation,** 40x more concise than code
+* **Backend automation,** unique spreadsheet-like logic - 40x more concise than code

   > Backend transaction logic is significant - often nearly _half_ the effort for such systems.
 Reducing code by 40X can have a _dramatic_ effect on delivery and iteration.

-* **Zero learning curve:** Working Software _Now_, Zero Learning Curve
+* **Frontend automation:** Working Software _Now_, Zero Learning Curve

   > A sophisticated multi-page, multi-table app (not Hello World!) is running in moments, with zero learning curve.
 Customize the app, by editing working software.

 # Multi-page, Multi-Table Application

-Observe the following screens created from the [sample database](https://github.com/valhuber/ApiLogicServer/wiki/Sample-Database), in the subsections below.
+Observe the screens in the subsections below, automatically created from the [sample database](https://github.com/valhuber/ApiLogicServer/wiki/Sample-Database).

 ## Customer List